hstevemcdonald/surgical-case-challenge/README.md

 Hello!

 Thanks for the opportunity to do this take-home project!
 It was a lot of fun and I learned quite a bit.
-Until now, my implementation of features in React + Typescript has been on an completed application/platform where the structure/framework for was established and mature in so far as code setup and best practices.
+Until now, my implementation of features in React + Typescript has been on an completed application/platform where the structure/framework was established and mature in so far as code setup and best practices.
 I was able to see where there were opportunities for learning React/Typescript doing many things from scratch in this project vs adding features to a completed and optimized application.

 Here is the app for review:
 https://surgical-case-data-challenge-43db215d69e6.herokuapp.com/